Huqoq: Mosaic iconography

 According to archaeologist Jodi Magness, the discovery is significant because "only a small number of ancient (Late Roman) synagogue buildings are decorated with mosaics showing biblical scenes, and only two others have scenes with Samson (one is at another site just a couple of miles from Huqoq)."

 The mosaic also shows two human faces, apparently female, flanking a Hebrew inscription promising a reward to those who perform good deeds.
 In 2018, photographs of newly discovered mosaics were published in conjunction with a 70-page interim report of the excavations from 2014–2017.
-The new publication shows that the floor mosaic also depicts Noah's Ark, the twelve Israelite spies, and Moses' parting of the Red Sea, themes that are rarely, if ever, found in synagogues of the time.
+The new publication shows that the floor mosaic also depicts Noah's Ark, The Twelve Spies of Numbers 13:1-33 and the Parting of the Red Sea, themes that are rarely, if ever, found in synagogues of the time.
 Other images show Jonah being swallowed by the fish and the building of the Tower of Babel.
 The mosaic also incorporates pagan Hellenistic images such as cupids and theatre masks, and an obscure cluster of important looking men, one of whom may be Alexander the Great, next to soldiers and war elephants.
 If Magness' theory is correct, this would be the only case of a synagogue being decorated with non-Biblical imagery.
-Another theory is that the two groups, one dressed in armour and the other in white robes, represent the alliance between the Seleucids and the high priest John Hyrcanus.
+Another theory is that the two groups, one dressed in armour and the other in white robes, represent the alliance between the Seleucids and the High Priest, John Hyrcanus.